 With funding from

-Dutch Relief Alliance and our constituency from the Netherlands.
+EO Metterdaad, GDC from the Hersteld Hervormde Kerk, DORCAS and our constituency from the Netherlands.

 In cooperation with

-In Indonesia, ZOA works together with World Renew and local implementing partner Yayasan Bumi Tangguh (YBT).
-This relatively young Indonesian NGO was formed in 2017, however with experienced key staff in responding to the tsunami and earthquakes.
+- World Renew Canada and local implementing partner Yayasan Bumi Tangguh (YBT).
+This relatively young Indonesian NGO was formed in 2017 with staff experienced in responding to tsunami and earthquakes.